seng438-winter-2023/seng438-a4-EduardoBBenetti/seng438-a4-team_number.md

 # Discuss advantages and disadvantages of Selenium vs. Sikulix

 # How the team work/effort was divided and managed
+For simplicity we divided the team based on the past constributions of of the Range and Data Utilities class for the first part of the assignment.
+With that said, the two doubles created different test cases aiming to increase the mutation coverage of both classes.
+Similar to previous assignment, this method worked really well, leading to effective contributions of all team members, learning a lot from each other through out the lab assignment.
+On the second part of the assignment, using Selenium, we worked on it together since it was a shorter tasks, having the opportunity to discusss different ideas about the steps of the process to make it more effective.
+Overall it was very successful process, were we had the involvement of all memebrs to share ideas and collaborate in different manners.

 # Difficulties encountered, challenges overcome, and lessons learned